-You will be restricting blood flow to your arm and hand and pressing down on the nerves meaning that you might find yourself with a dead arm come morning or pins and needles at night is what the same article reports that if sleeping on your side means that you are resting on your arm.
+If sleeping on your side means that you are resting on your arm, you will be restricting blood flow to your arm and hand and pressing down on the nerves meaning that you might find yourself with a dead arm come morning and pins and needles as the circulation is restored.

 As Greatist reports that another downside is the pressure which you are putting on your shoulder which will be supporting you sleeping on your side.